Quentin Grimes: Personal life

 Grimes was born on May 8, 2000, to Tonja Stelly and Marshall Grimes.
-His older maternal half-brother, Tyler Myers, is a professional ice hockey player for the Vancouver Canucks of the National Hockey League (NHL).
+His older maternal half-brother, Tyler Myers, is a professional ice hockey player for the Dallas Stars of the National Hockey League (NHL).
 The two brothers have never lived together, due to Myers's move to Canada with his father just after Grimes's birth.
 Grimes and Myers are the first pair of brothers to play in the NBA and NHL.

 Off the court, Grimes has volunteered with the Houston-based nonprofit, Play With Purpose, which works with at-risk young people in the area.